epolisensky/VLITE/vdp/docs/source/stages.rst

 reported 1-sigma statistical uncertainties on all flux error measurements in the **corrected_flux** table only.
-The applied primary beam correction factor was determined empirically and depends only on the source's distance from the image center, which is also recorded in the **corrected_flux** table in degrees and the primary observing frequency.
+The applied primary beam correction factor was determined empirically and depends on the source's distance from the image center, which is also recorded in the **corrected_flux** table in degrees, and the primary observing frequency.
-In the future, this will likely become more sophisticated using a 2-D approach.
+In the future, this will likely become more sophisticated using a 2-D approach and an additional polar angle dependence.
 Corrected fluxes are only computed if the *save to database* option is turned on in the configuration file.